 NOISE IN NORTHERN LIGHTS PHOTOGRAPHY

-Finding digital noise in Northern Lights photography is also common, especially in crop sensor cameras.
+Finding digital noise in Northern Lights photography is also common, especially in crop sensor cameras (check here the different sensor sizes).
 Usually, in order to freeze the Lights’movement, you have to use short shutter speed and extremely high ISOs, as we said in our post about how to photograph the Northern Lights.

-Like the Milky Way photography noise problem, we can solve noise in Northern Lights images by using a stacking noise reduction technique.
+Like the Milky Way photography noise problem, we can solve noise in Northern Lights images by using a stacking noise reduction technique and by using a good camera for Northern Lights photography.

 NOISE IN WILDLIFE PHOTOGRAPHY